Cool-Dev121/E-commerce-scraping-with-Selenium/README.md

 # Webscraping_Tannico
-Webscraping of the Tannico wine e-commerce using Selenium library on Python.
-In the repository the extraction of data on red wines from Veneto.
-Area of analysis requested by the customer.
+Webscraping of the SignorVino wine e-commerce website using Selenium library on Python.
+The data extraction was performed using Selenium